Bone Densitometry (DXA)

 Our Hologic Horizon C unit uses the latest advancements for fast, accurate bone density measurements.

 Osteoporosis is a major public health threat for 44 million Americans, 68% of whom are women.
+Since 1985 we have been invested in women's health care - please get in touch with us today to schedule an appointment.

 Exam Prep For DXA (Bone Densitometry)